Single-walled carbon nanohorn: Functionalization

 In another report, functionalization of carbon nanohorns was achieved using two different synthetic protocols: (1) direct attack of a free amino group on the nanohorn sidewalls (nucleophilic addition) and (2) amidation reaction of the carboxylic functions in oxidized nanohorns.
 The electronic properties of the porphyrin/nanohorn assemblies (SWNH/H2P) have been investigated by a combination of several techniques to show the electron-transfer process between the porphyrins and the carbon nanostructures.
-Amino carbon nanohorn aggregates serve as a nanoscale container for repetitive crystallization of ionic crystals under atomic-resoluiton electron microscopic observation.
+Amino carbon nanohorn aggregates serve as a nanoscale container for repetitive crystallization of ionic crystals under atomic-resolution electron microscopic observation.